YoshitakaMo/localcolabfold/README.md

 2. Add environment variable PATH:<pre># For bash or zsh<br># e.g. export PATH="/home/moriwaki/Desktop/colabfold_batch/bin:\$PATH"<br>export PATH="<COLABFOLDBATCH_DIR>/bin:\$PATH"</pre>
 It is recommended to add this export command to \~/.bashrc and restart bash (\~/.bashrc will be executed every time bash is started)

-3. To run the prediction, type <pre>colabfold_batch --amber --templates --num-recycle 3 inputfile outputdir/ </pre>The result files will be created in the `outputdir`.
+3. To run the prediction, type <pre>colabfold_batch --amber --templates --num-recycle 3 --use-gpu-relax inputfile outputdir/ </pre>The result files will be created in the `outputdir`.
-Just use cpu to run the prediction, type <pre>colabfold_batch --amber --templates --num-recycle 3 inputfile outputdir/ --cpu</pre>
+Just use cpu to run the prediction, type <pre>colabfold_batch --amber --templates --num-recycle 3 --use-gpu-relax inputfile outputdir/ --cpu</pre>
-To run the AlphaFold2-multimer, type <pre>colabfold_batch --amber --templates --num-recycle 3 --model-type AlphaFold2-multimer inputfile outputdir/</pre>
+To run the AlphaFold2-multimer, type <pre>colabfold_batch --amber --templates --num-recycle 3 --use-gpu-relax --model-type AlphaFold2-multimer inputfile outputdir/</pre>
 The inputfile can be in csv format like this<pre>id,sequence Complex,\<SEQUENCE\>:\<SEQUENCE\>:\<SEQUENCE\>:\<SEQUENCE\></pre>
 replace \<SEQUENCE\> with your sequence